 Users sign-in each time to use the Internet workstations by entering their Wetumpka Public Library patron number.
 Non-patrons may be assigned temporary access numbers.
 Access to the Internet is limited to one hour per day, including time to copy and/or print.
 Time is on a first come basis.
 Please plan accordingly.

-No floppy disks, CDS, jump drives or cameras may be brought into the library for use in our computers.
-You must purchase a disk at the main desk if you wish to save or download files at a charge of $.50 per disk.
-The library is not responsible for any damage to the disk while downloading.
+Jump drives may be used on the iMac computers only (not the PCs).
+The library is not responsible for any damage to the drive while in use.
 CAUTION: Although we use a virus checker on the library’s computers, this will not completely protect you from the chance of getting a virus.
 Software downloaded from the Internet may contain a virus and you will need to have virus-checking software on your computer.

 Documents may be printed at the cost of $.25 each for black and white pages and $.50 each for color pages.

-You may check and send email from your personal account, but please NOCHAT ROOMS or ADULT/MATURE SITES.
+You may check and send email from your personal account, but please NOADULT/MATURE SITES.
 The Internet and its available resources may contain material of a controversial nature.
 Parents/guardians/caregivers are reminded that they are responsible for their child’s use of the Internet through library connections.

 Users may not use the library’s computers to make unauthorized entry into any other computer or network.